dovecot/documentation/source/configuration_manual/plugins/fs-compress-plugin.rst

 .. code-block:: none

-   obox_fs = fscache:512M:/var/cache/mails/%4Nu:compress:maybe-gz:6:s3:https://ACCESSKEY:SECRET@s3.example.com/?bucket=mails
+   obox_fs = fscache:512M:/var/cache/mails/%4Nu:compress:maybe-zstd:3:s3:https://ACCESSKEY:SECRET@s3.example.com/?bucket=mails

-This decompresses mails if they were stored using gz compression and falls back to reading the mails as plaintext.
+This decompresses mails if they were stored using zstd compression and falls back to reading the mails as plaintext.

 .. warning:: Prior to v2.3.13 it is not possible to use multiple different